ml-delaurier/guiRAT/README.md

 guiRAT is a GUI fork of the original RAT project.
 Maintaining the core concept of two-stage reasoning, it adds a user-friendly interface and integrates Groq.

+> The original RAT concept was developed by skirano, as detailed in this [Twitter thread](https://x.com/skirano/status/1881922469411643413).

 ![guiRAT Interface](assets/guiRAT-0.webp)

 *because DeepSeek API is down...*